-Decarbonisation of Energy carriers, by means of CC(U)S, renewable energy to realize the goals described in MMIP 7 (CO2-vrij industrieel warmtesysteem) and contribute to MMIP 13.
+Decarbonisation of Energy carriers, by means of CC(U)S, renewable energy to realize the goals described in MMIP 7 (CO2- vrij industrieel warmtesysteem) and contribute to MMIP 13.
 (Een robuust en maatschappelijk gedragen energiesysteem).
 The research goals in this category are in the field of system integration.
-Chemical key technologies are Electrification / Hydrogen Technology / Power to Gas (ST 1-4) and Separation Technology (ST1-6).

 The challenge is that a large part of the national energy consumption is consumed by industry and that this industry is designed to produce on a very large scale, continuously 24 hours a day for years without interruption.
 This was possible by an endless supply of carbon fuels.

-The second challenge is to valorise the quality of the energy sources applied to their thermo dynamic optimum.
-Although the total amount of energy is by definition constant, the potential to do work reduces when applying electricity in low temperature applications.
+The second challenge is to valorize the quality of the energy sources applied to their thermodynamic optimum.
+For example, although the total amount of energy is by definition constant, the potential to do work reduces when applying electricity in low-temperature applications.

 Decarbonisation of this energy supply is for a limited number of years possible by capturing the CO2 and storing it in depleted natural gas fields.
-This storage capacity is limited but offers a way to drastically cut emissions on the short term.

-Separation technologies reducing the energy intensity and increasing the quantity as well as the purity of CO_2 captured, are very important because the capture of CO_2 still requires a lot of energy.
+This storage capacity is limited but offers a way to drastically cut emissions in the short term.
+Separation technologies reducing the energy intensity and increasing the quantity as well as the purity of CO2 captured, are very important because the capture of CO2 still requires a lot of energy.

-For the long term the challenge is to connect the industry with its enormous continuous energy demand to the less continuous supply of sustainably harvested renewable energy.
-Part of this connection will require a significant lowering of this energy demand as described under "Developing efficient production routes", partly by increasing the flexibility of the processes, partly by converting electricity into energy carriers that can be stored more easily.
+For the long term, the challenge is to connect the industry with its enormous continuous energy demand to the less continuous supply of sustainably harvested renewable energy.
+Part of this connection will require a significant lowering of this energy demand as described under "Developing efficient production routes", partly by increasing the flexibility of the processes, and partly by converting electricity into energy carriers that can be stored more easily.